Maksymiliann/Team-5Pebbles/index.md

 ## Country-Specific Music Styles

-After performing t-tests, we perform t-tests comparing all the music features between movies of a particular country and movies from the rest of the world.
-We did this for the top 3 countries and as expected this revealed significant differences in music styles:
+After performing t-tests, we compared all the music features between movies of a particular country and movies from the rest of the world.
+We did this for the top 3 countries and as expected, this revealed significant differences in music styles:

 **US**: The remarkably low p-values across all features, such as album popularity, album averaged track duration, acousticness, danceability, energy, instrumentalness, liveness, loudness, speechiness, tempo, and valence, strongly reject the null hypothesis that there is no distinction between the two groups.
 These findings suggest that not only do geographical differences exist in terms of album popularity, but specific musical attributes vary significantly between the United States and the rest of the world.
 American movie albums are significantly more popular than the rest of the world, which is not surprising since the US music market is the largest music market in the world, particularly on spotify (70% of the songs on Spotify’s Global Top-50 playlist were recorded by US-based artists).
 However, while they are much more instrumental than other countries’ music, American movie music is shorter and has a lower score in all the other music traits.